victorpopkov/cask-tools/doc/cask-homepage.md

 - [Server prefers to include www](#server-prefers-to-include-www-www) _(www)_
 - [Server prefers to exclude www](#server-prefers-to-exclude-www-no_www) _(no_www)_

+If one of the enabled rules is violated one of the warnings from above will be shown.
+Each successfully checked cask can have multiple warnings.

 #### Missing a bare domain URL trailing slash _(bare_slash)_

 It's highly recommended to use a trailing slash in a bare domain URL like a